How E-Commerce Growth Can Help Your Business

 - Design your online store: You want a website that's mobile-friendly and easy to navigate with just a few clean pages.
 Use high-quality, well-lit photos and easy-to-read descriptions on your product pages.
-If you already have a logo, favorite font or existing color scheme you use in your brick-and-mortar store or on your marketing materials, use those for your e-commerce store as well to create a seamless customer experience.
+If you already have a logo, favorite font, or existing color scheme you use in your brick-and-mortar store or in your marketing materials, use those for your e-commerce store as well to create a seamless customer experience.

 - Prepare to accept payments: To accept payments through your e-commerce site, you'll need a merchant account and payment gateway.
 A merchant account is a bank account that lets you accept credit card and debit card payments, as well as mobile payment options.
 If you already have a brick-and-mortar store, chances are you already have a merchant account.
-Payment gateways—such as PayPal, Square or Stripe—allow you to accept online payments and act as the middleman between the customer's credit or debit card and your merchant account.
+Payment gateways—such as PayPal, Square and Stripe—allow you to accept online payments and act as the middleman between the customer's credit or debit card and your merchant account.
 Payment gateways usually plug in easily to your e-commerce platform and link directly to your merchant account.

 Is e-commerce right for your business?

 The ease of technology and the rise of e-commerce make it an attractive sales option for most businesses.
-To see if it's right for your business, speak to your trusted business specialists, including your payment processor and your business banker, to determine if you should add an e-commerce site to your existing business and sales channels.
+To see if it's right for you, speak to your trusted business specialists—including your payment processor and your business banker—to determine if you should add an e-commerce site to your existing business and sales channels.